Effective: October 1, 2012

 - All information and educational materials provided by HSS and its affiliated physicians through the Services are the property of HSS, its affiliated physicians, and/or their suppliers, and are protected by U.S. and international copyright laws.
 All such information and materials may be accessed, downloaded, or printed for your personal non-commercial use only.
 Without the prior written permission of HSS, you may not modify, copy, distribute, transmit, display, or publish, in whole or in part, any information or materials provided by HSS through the Services.
 Permission may be requested by contacting the social media team at email@example.com.

-- Hospital for Special Surgery, HSS, and HSS’s Mobility Man logo are registered trademarks of HSS, and may not be used without the prior written authorization of HSS.
+- Hospital for Special Surgery, HSS, and HSS’s logos (including the Mobility Man logo and the logo with the tagline “Where the World Comes to Get Back in the Game”) are registered trademarks of HSS, and may not be used without the prior written authorization of HSS.

 - The Services contain links to other sites on the World Wide Web/Internet.
 Those links are provided for informational purposes and do not constitute endorsement of those sites, or the information, materials, products, or services contained on or accessible through those sites, by HSS or its affiliated physicians.
 HSS is not responsible for the availability or content of these outside resources.
 Any questions or concerns regarding any external site linked to from the Services should be directed to the administrator or Webmaster of that site.